Deployment and Maintenance / Standalone Deployment

 /etc/dataflux-func |

-DataFlux Func installation directory record Used to correctly retrieve the current DataFlux Func installation location during upgrades |
+DataFlux Func installation directory record Used to correctly obtain the current installation location of DataFlux Func during upgrades |

-4. Use External Databases
+4. Using External Databases

 Bash | |